krivenko/som/doc/about.rst

 Authors
 =======

-This analytical continuation program has been written by I. Krivenko.
+This analytical continuation program has been written by Igor Krivenko.

-It is based on a method devised by Andrey S. Mishchenko.
+It is based on a method devised by Andrey S. Mishchenko and coauthors.

+    `A. S. Mishchenko, N. V. Prokof’ev, A. Sakamoto, and B. V. Svistunov, Phys.
+Rev. B 62, 6317 <http://dx.doi.org/10.1103/PhysRevB.62.6317>`_

 You can find a detailed description of the method in Chapter 14 of the Lecture Notes from the Autumn School "Correlated Electrons: From Models to Materials".

 ::